Lw-Cui/Non-overlapping-Path-in-Jellyfish/README.md

 ### Creating Environment

-The most recommended way to reproduce it is using [google computer engine](https://cloud.google.com/compute); I provided a public image for the whole test environment.
+The most recommended way to reproduce it is using [google computer engine](https://cloud.google.com/compute); We provided a public image for the whole test environment.
 Simply run in [google cloud shell](https://cloud.google.com/shell):

 ```
 gcloud compute instances create [VM Name] --image non-overlapping --image-project winter-cargo-272015